Leptospirosis update 2026

 What is the risk?

 In 2022, there were 17 cases reported in the South Coast region of NSW, 5 in the Newcastle region, 2 in the Wollongong region and 6 in other regions of NSW, with 2 being from the inner city of Sydney.
 Almost half these dogs sadly did not survive.
-This is likely an underestimate of the total number of cases seen, as not all would be diagnosed and reported.
+This is likely an underestimate, as not all cases are diagnosed and reported.

 Vaccination

-The current recommendation from Sydney University is for all dogs living in the South Coast or Newcastle regions to be vaccinated against leptospirosis, and those living anywhere with access to rats or livestock to be vaccinated.
+The current recommendation from Sydney University has been for dogs living in higher-risk regions (such as the South Coast and Newcastle), or those with exposure to rats or livestock, to be vaccinated.

-Vaccination is not 100% preventative and effectiveness depends on the serovar responsible for infection, however based on data released by the University of Sydney, dogs who are vaccinated do have a better chance of survival.
+Vaccination is not 100% preventative, and effectiveness depends on the serovar involved.
+However, available data (including University of Sydney work) suggests that vaccinated dogs have a significantly improved chance of survival if infected.

 Other methods of prevention